 Loose ends and the future of the TrocaderoThe Cineworld Cinema, with the very last cabs scattered around it's entrance, only lasted until later in 2014.
 It was replaced and refitted into a Picturehouse Central in 2015, which also occupied some of Funland's former space.
 The final remnant of the Trocadero's old days, the entrance with shops, was taken out and replaced by just one tourist shop.

 The other Sega arcades around the UK, mentioned earlier in this article, suffered a similar fate to Sega World London, and none of them are open now.
-A few did, however, become unbranded, although reduced in size and feature very little games to speak of.
+A few did, however, did get new ownership become, although reduced in size and feature very little games to speak of.

 (around 1/4 of Sega World Bournemouth became an arcade called Fun Central)

-As for the games, while it is known that places like Las Vegas in Soho and The Heart Of Gaming in Croydon bought some of their machines (Naomi cabs, dance games, VS City cabs), most others were sold to JNC Sales.
+Some of the games were sold to other arcades like Las Vegas in Soho and The Heart Of Gaming in Croydon (Naomi cabs, dance games, VS City cabs), and others were sold to JNC Sales.
 They then sold them off themselves, and were bought by arcade machine collectors and other arcades.

 As you can see from the video, the Trocadero has been stripped completely bare now.
 I would say that this isn't that much work for just over 3 years, but you do have to realise that the Trocadero was well over 8 floors, over half of which had just been left to rot after their closure.

 The hotel will occupy most of Sega World's former floors, a TK-Maxx store is proposed to open where the HMV was, and a 'Spyscape' museum about cyber-security will supposedly take up a floor or two where the main entrance to the Trocadero once was.
-After it's many failures over the past few decades, hopefully this will be the time that the Trocadero gets it right.
+After it's many failures over the past few decades, hopefully this will be the time that the Trocadero gets it right....And that's it.

 This took me a incredibly long time to make.
 An entire 2 months were spent sourcing videos and pictures, and making sure everything was true.
 Not only that, but I had to type it all over again after I accidentally deleted it!